 Groundhog Day is celebrated on February 2, just a day after the feast of Imbolc or St. Bridget's Day, a Gaelic festival marking the beginning of spring.
 Most commonly it is held on 1 February, or about halfway between the winter solstice and the spring equinox.

-Independence Day or the Fourth of July would never have happened if it weren't for all those Irish generals and Declaration signatories from Ireland.
+Independence Day, the Fourth of July in the US, would never have happened if it weren't for all those Irish generals and Declaration signatories from Ireland.